rowleyup/startup/README.md

 can also use node -e "command" to run a line of JavaScript from the console

 Functions that effect the server go in the node's js file.

+ssh -i key ubuntu@domain

+In order to actually update environment variables in the server, use command: pm2 restart serviceName --update-env